Your DGSOM, Your Community

 • Meditation has many benefits that are being researched, and it has been incorporated as an important part of multidisciplinary care in fields such as psychiatry, palliative medicine, hospice, and oncology.
 We hope that educating our classmates about the practice will better equip them to converse with and provide recommendations to future patients.

-• Student Coordinators: Harika Kottakota, Emma Ruskin, Charlotte Poplawski
+• Student Advisors: Harika Kottakota, Emma Ruskin, Charlotte Poplawski

 • Faculty Advisor: Alice Kuo, MD